chrizzFTD/printree/README.md

 ```

 Instances of [abc.Iterable](https://docs.python.org/3/library/collections.abc.html#collections.abc.Iterable) (with the exception of [str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str) & [bytes](https://docs.python.org/3/library/stdtypes.html#bytes-objects)) will be represented as branches.
-All other objects will be considered "leaf nodes":
+All other objects will be considered leaf nodes:
 ```python
 >>> from printree import ptree
 >>> dct = {